 TWA GOES AROUND THE WORLD

-TWA inaugurated ‘Round the World service on August 1, 1969.
-The CAB had awarded authority to the company to serve Hawaii from Los Angeles, continuing to Guam, Okinawa, Taipei, and Hong Kong, which was the terminal point of TWA’s routes stretching around the globe from the opposite direction.
+TWA inaugurated its ‘Round the World’ service on 1 August 1969.
+The CAB had awarded the company authority to serve Hawaii from Los Angeles, continuing to Guam, Okinawa, Taipei, and Hong Kong, which was the terminal point of TWA’s routes stretching around the globe from the opposite direction.

 In 1969, TWA surpassed Pan Am in the number of passengers carried across the North Atlantic for the first time.
 TWA was truly back on top after several bleak years during the early part of the decade.

 One more notable event would take place before the end of 1969.
-On December 31, TWA took delivery of its first Boeing 747 “jumbo jet.”
-The era of the wide-body airliner was about to begin and Trans World Airlines was ready for the new decade.
+On 31 December, TWA took delivery of its first Boeing 747 “jumbo jet.”
+The era of the wide-body airliner was about to begin, and Trans World Airlines was ready for the new decade.